Holidays Calendar for November 13, 2022

 • 1940 Walt Disney Productions released the animated film Fantasia in theatrical roadshow engagements.
 The first roadshow opened at the Broadway Theatre in New York City.

-• 1927 The Holland Tunnel under the Hudson River officially opened by President Calvin Coolidge.
+• 1927 The Holland Tunnel under the Hudson River was officially opened by President Calvin Coolidge.
 This highway tunnel connected New York City with Jersey City.

 • 1887 In London, a march against unemployment and coercion in Ireland was attacked by the Metropolitan Police and the British Army.
 This events is known as Bloody Sunday.